 Step Off!
 Magazine: Seeing that you’re based here in Barrio Logan I bet certain oldie records fly off the shelves down here don’t they?

 DJ Inform: Oh yeah!
 Stuff like Sunny & the Sunliners, Brenton Wood, Mary Wells stuff like that it’s undeniably great music, you can’t not like it.
 It’s definitely music that being in this community especially with the car clubs and lowrider culture that absolutely puts value on older music, there’s a lot of respect there which I really like.
 I kind of feel like there’s other neighborhoods in San Diego that wouldn’t be as enthusiastic because they’re just not into it, they’re into the new thing.
 There’s not the same value that’s attached to stuff, there’s not the same respect.
-The thing with music is that if people don’t play it then people don’t hear it, so if you’re just listening to the radio or if you’re actively seeking it out you’re not going to hear it.
+The thing with music is that if people don’t play it then people don’t hear it, so if you’re just listening to the radio or if you’re not actively seeking it out you’re not going to hear it.
 But I’m blessed to be in this neighborhood where people do value it, they seek it out and they respect it because it’s great stuff.

 Step Off!
 Magazine: Even though vinyl is still more or less regulated to niche market, the format has really seemed to have a made a come back in recent years and it seems that every year vinyl sales continue to increase more and more.
 Why do you think that is and do you think that this will be a long term trend?